-Front Row L to R R.Solomon (Sec.)
-Anne McPhee (Pres.)
-Joceyln Clarkston (Tres.)
-Judith Hooper (V.Pres.) with many of the supporting members of the Inala Art Gallery behnd them.
+Front Row L to R R.Solomon (Pres.)
+Anne McPhee (Sec/Treas.)
+Joceyln Clarkston & Judith Hooper (V.Pres.) with many of the supporting members of the Inala Art Gallery behnd them.

 The purpose of the Inala Art Gallery is to create a community for art and other cultural activities.
 The gallery is a Not-For-Profit Organisation,the only one of its kind in Brisbane,and is run by a volunteer management committee (above)

 The vision was to involve the community in a broader range of creative activities available to all.

 The gallery is opened to the community to express their opinions,ideas and suggestions as art and culture are vital links and essential parts of a progressive community.
 We envisaged that schools would take up the offer and display their artistic skills,which they have done.

 This in turn encourages parents to visit the gallery and no doubt would spread the word of our activities.